Lisa G Saw • April 24, 2025

 Bob and I headed down to the lower deck for breakfast when the pack ice was behind us.
 Whilst sitting down to eat, I saw this impressive blue iceberg through the window.
 I had to make do with a phone photo.
 Then, I noticed a group of penguins on the lower ridge and I was gutted I wasn't out on deck taking photos with my proper camera.

-It was another rough day at sea and we weren't allowed out on the main decks, however, we were allowed out on the fifth deck next to the bridge.
+It was another rough day at sea and we weren't allowed out on the main decks, however, we were allowed out on the fifth deck next to the Bridge of the ship.
 Bob and I were about to listen to one of the talks, but then we saw more Antarctic Petrels flying alongside the boat, much closer than before.
 So, we made a swift exit and went up to the top of the boat.
 We hadn't been up there before.
 There wasn't a huge amount of space on either side, and it was very windy, with few places to shield yourself from it, but we had quite a bit of fun photographing these lovely birds.
 We even had the benefit of some sunshine for a while too.

 Of course, the sunshine didn't last!
 By the time land was in sight again, the clouds dominated the sky and hung close to the mountain tops.